puppeteer/puppeteer/docs/api/puppeteer.httprequest.resourcetype.md

 # HTTPRequest.resourceType() method

-Contains the request's resource type as it was perceived by the rendering engine.

-#### Signature:
+### Signature:

 ```typescript
 class HTTPRequest {
   abstract resourceType(): ResourceType;
 }
 ```

+Contains the request's resource type as it was perceived by the rendering engine.

 **Returns:**